Alyssa Alano

-Alyssa Alano (born Geramie Daud; 11 August 1987) is a Philippine-Australian film and TV actress.
+Alyssa Alano (born Geramie Daud; 11 August 1987) is a Philippine film and TV actress.
 She was a former member of the popular Viva Hot Babes franchise.

+Biography

-Although she grew up in Tarlac, she was born Geramie Daud in Zamboanga City on 11 August 1987, to a Philippine mother and an Australian father of Spanish descent (who later abandoned her and her mother).
+Although she grew up in Tarlac, she was born Geramie Daud in Zamboanga City on 11 August 1987, to a Philippine mother.
+She claims her father is an Australian national of Spanish descent (who supposedly abandoned her and her mother).